langchain-ai/langchain/docs/ecosystem/serpapi.md

 # SerpAPI

 This page covers how to use the SerpAPI search APIs within LangChain.
-It is broken into two parts: installation and setup, and then references to specific Pinecone wrappers.
+It is broken into two parts: installation and setup, and then references to the specific SerpAPI wrapper.

 ## Installation and Setup
 - Install requirements with `pip install google-search-results`